Jazz (We've Got)

-"Jazz (We've Got)" is the second single from A Tribe Called Quest's second album The Low End Theory.
+"Jazz (We've Got)" is a song by American hip hop group A Tribe Called Quest, released in November 1991 by Jive Records as the second single from their second album, The Low End Theory (1991).
 The original material sampled in the song was provided by Pete Rock, and was then recreated in a similar way by Q-Tip.
 Although Pete Rock is not officially credited, Q-Tip credits him in the outro of the track, rapping "Pete Rock for the beat, ya don't stop."

 Rolling Stone lists "Jazz (We've Got)" on their list of 20 essential songs from the group.
 On their list of 10 lyrics that prove Phife Dawg's talent, Pitchfork included a rhyme from "Jazz (We've Got)": "Make sure you have a system with some phat house speakers / So the new shit can rock, from Bronx to Massapequa."
 The article notes that, "these kinds of stunt rhymes may not have been the most common component of Phife's lyrical arsenal, but they were usually the most 'oh shit' moments in any given verse, since they sounded so unexpected without really feeling forced."

 Music video

-In the music video, directed by Jim Swaffield, the group travels around New York City while rapping about the beauty of jazz.
+In the music video for "Jazz (We've Got)", directed by Jim Swaffield, the group travels around New York City while rapping about the beauty of jazz.
 Q-Tip starts off the first verse followed by Phife Dawg, who rhymes after the second chorus.
 After Q-Tip's second verse, he pauses and says, "now check it out", at which point the music stops and Ali asks, "Check what out?".
 Phife answers, "Check this out", and the video shifts into color for "Buggin' Out" with Phife beginning to rap his verse.
 This was the first time a track cut into its B-side within a single music video.
 During the "Buggin' Out" sequence, the two rappers are seen wearing eye caps that make their eyeballs appear to be very large.
 Half way through the song, the music stops, and the video once again cuts back to black and white, with Q-Tip finishing his rhyme from "Buggin' Out" a cappella.

 Remix

 A remix (called a "Re-Recording") was done for "Jazz (We've Got)" and was featured on The Love Movement and Revised Quest for the Seasoned Traveller.
-"Your mic & my mic, come on, yo, no equal”, a Q-Tip verse on "Jazz (We've Got) (Re-Recording)" can be heard on "No Equal" by The Beatnuts from their 1993 EP Intoxicated Demons: The EP.
+"Your mic & my mic, come on, yo, no equal”, a Q-Tip line on "Jazz (We've Got) (Re-Recording)" can be heard in the chorus on "No Equal" by The Beatnuts from their 1993 EP Intoxicated Demons: The EP.